 The survival of Ulysses and inexhaustibility of Joyce's fiction have, time and again, led readers, critics and translators alike to interrogate the very "substance" that the text feasts on in order to live on.
 Joyce's hailed modernism is, in its turn, the object of theoretical investigations which, in turn, feed an entire industry still stating that "the question of where his modernism sprang from is difficult to answer."
-(Stewart 2006, 133) While, for some of his contemporaries, Joyce was a European, not as a provincial", Pound qtd. in Stewart 2006, 134), more recent critical approaches praise his camouflaged Irishness as the writer's initial and constant project, and one that still seems open to interpretation and debate:
+(Stewart 2006, 133) While, for some of his contemporaries, Joyce was a Euromodernist by opposition to being "local" (in Ezra Pounds's words: "He writes as a European, not as a provincial", Pound qtd. in Stewart 2006, 134), more recent critical approaches praise his camouflaged Irishness as the writer's initial and constant project, and one that still seems open to interpretation and debate: